julialopezgomez/optimisation-based-manipulation-planner/README.md

   a.
 Docker
   b.
 Dev Containers
 4. Do F1, and select: Dev Containers: Open Folder in Container...
-5. Select the project folder, and when prompted 'How would you like to create your container configuration?' select: From 'Dockerfile'.
-Click OK.
-6. VSCode will open a new window with the project.
-There, install the VSCode extensions:
   a.
-Jupyter
+Select the project folder
   b.
-Python
+When prompted 'How would you like to create your container configuration?' select: From 'Dockerfile'.
+  c.
+When prompted to add any additional resources, select Python, from the devcontainers provider.
+  d.
+Click OK.
-7. Run test.py and test_notebook.py to make sure the installation works
+6. Run test.py and test_notebook.py to make sure the installation works
-8. Ready to go!
+7. Ready to go!